nginx/unit-docs/source/configuration.rst

 .. code-block:: json

    {
-       "share": "/data/www/",
+       "share": "/www/data/static/",
        "fallback": {
-           "share": "/data/cache/",
+           "share": "/www/data/cache/",
            "fallback": {
                "proxy": "http://127.0.0.1:9000"
            }
        }
    }

-First, this configuration tries to serve a file from the :file:`/data/www/` directory; next, it queries the :file:`/data/cache/` path.
-If both attempts fail, the request is proxied to an external server.
+First, this configuration tries to serve the request from the :file:`/www/data/static/` directory; on failure, it queries the :file:`/www/data/cache/` path.
+Only if both attempts fail, the request is proxied to an external server.

 .. nxt_details:: Examples